 Examples of Ineligible Projects

-- Implementation of on-the-ground projects
+- Implementation of on-the-ground restoration or other projects

 - Implementation of conservation practices